polaris6/iceberg/docs/spark/spark-writes.md

 {{< /hint >}}

 {{< hint info >}}
-With SQL, you can use [`ORDER BY`](https://spark.apache.org/docs/latest/sql-ref-syntax-qry-select-orderby.html) to achieve global sorting or [`SORT BY`](https://spark.apache.org/docs/latest/sql-ref-syntax-qry-select-sortby.html) to achieve local sorting.
+In SQL, the [`ORDER BY`](https://spark.apache.org/docs/latest/sql-ref-syntax-qry-select-orderby.html) will achieve global sorting and [`SORT BY`](https://spark.apache.org/docs/latest/sql-ref-syntax-qry-select-sortby.html) will achieve local sorting.

-With dataframes, you can use `orderBy`/`sort` to achieve global sorting or `sortWithinPartitions` to achieve local sorting.
+In the Dataframe API, the `orderBy`/`sort` functions will achieve global sorting and `sortWithinPartitions` will achieve local sorting.
 {{< /hint >}}

 Let's go through writing the data against below sample table: